Elizabeth Taber Library

 Use of library AV equipment including a projector and screen can be requested, please request equipment use in advance to ensure availability.

-Alcoholic beverages are prohibited within the library as is the use of tobacco and products, vaping, cannabis products, or illegal substances.
+Alcoholic beverages are prohibited within the library as is the use of tobacco products, vaping, cannabis products, or illegal substances.

-Use of additional equipment in meeting rooms including food preparation equipment, crafting tools, etc must be approved of by the Library Director.
+Use of additional equipment in meeting rooms including food preparation equipment, crafting tools, etc. must be approved of by the Library Director.

 The use of the meeting room space within the library does not reflect the support or approval of the organization or event by the ETL, and cannot be advertised as a library event or an event in collaboration with the Elizabeth Taber Library.
-The Library may only be included in advertising as the event location and promotional materials bearing the name of the library are subject to the approval of the ETL.
+The library may only be included in advertising as the event location and promotional materials bearing the name of the library are subject to the approval of the ETL.
 Disregarding this direction will result in the cancelation of your event at the Elizabeth Taber Library.

 The staff of the Elizabeth Taber Library will facilitate use of the space by reserving meeting spaces according to stated reservation procedures, and by providing such materials as the library can offer to facilitate use of the space.
 This includes ensuring the meeting room space is clean and tidy before use, providing meeting tables and chairs, and providing electronic equipment per request limited to a digital projector and screen.
-The library can not provide computers for meeting room use.
+The library cannot provide computers for meeting room use.

 Librarians will produce copies and printed materials for events if sufficient notice is given.
 Patrons will be charged standard library rates for all printed materials.
 Prints are limited to 50 pages at a time unless by special arrangement.
-Printed materials will not be distributed to patrons outside of the approved meeting time or to non-attendents of the event.
+Printed materials will not be distributed to patrons outside of the approved meeting time or to non-attendants of the event.
 Any printed materials left at the library will be subject to being discarded if unclaimed after 24 hours.

 Collection Development Policy